 Setting Name Description DNS Servers Specify the DNS Servers for the target workloads.
 This is applicable only if you select Static in the Network Connections option: • Primary DNS server: Specify the primary DNS server address.
-Alternative DNS server: Specify an alternate DNS server address. • Additional DNS server: To specify additional DNS server addresses: 1.
+Alternative DNS server: Specify an alternate DNS server address.
+Additional DNS server: To specify additional DNS server addresses: 1.
 Click Advanced.
 2. Specify the DNS server address.
 3. Click Add to add the server in the DNS Server Addresses list.
 4. Click OK.
 Services States on Target VM (For Windows Workloads) Select Windows services' start conditions on the target VM.
 Start options are Automatic, Manual, Disabled, and Automatic (Delayed Start).
 Daemons States to Change (For Linux Workloads) Select Linux daemons' start conditions on the target VM.
 Enable the daemon to start by selecting the check boxes at the appropriate runlevels (0 to 6) and Boot.
 Post-Migration Action Click Configure Action to select a previously configured custom action that you want to execute on your target workload as a part of the migration job.
 The command line parameters and timeout value that you previously configured for the selected action is displayed by default.
 You can edit these values as required.
 If you choose to timeout the action and have not specified any timeout value, then PlateSpin Migrate waits for a maximum period of 7200 seconds before timing out this action.
-For information about managing the post-migrations, see "Managing Post-Migration Actions" on page 111.
+For information about managing the post-migrations, see "Managing Post-Migration Actions" on page 113.
 NOTE: The post-migration action that you configure for the Target Workload Settings is automatically applicable for the Target Workload Test Settings and you cannot edit it.
 Target Workload Test Settings (These settings are applied during the Test Cutover) Copy Target Workload Setti ngs oad Settings option to automatically copy the workload settings from Target o Target Workload Test Settings section.
 VM Memory Specify the amount of memory allocated to the target workload.
 VM Tools To install the VM tools, select the Install VM Tools option.
 This option is selected by default.
+PlateSpin Migrate uninstalls any VMware tools that are workload Settings Settion to Target Workload Test Settings Settion.
+VM Memory Specify the amount of memory allocated to the target workload.
+VM Tools To install the VM tools, select the Install VM Tools option.
+This option is selected by default.
+PlateSpin Migrate uninstalls any VMware tools that are already available on the source and reinstalls the version of VMware tools appropriate for the platform of the VMware target host.
 Hostname Do one of the following: To retain the same host name, select No Change.

-• To change the host name, select Set To and specify the new name.
+To change the host name, select Set To and specify the new name.